 Be sure to test the connection between the MAP and CRM before launch.
-In spite of having off the shelf solutions, BDOM has found that allocating time and budget to running the initial tests is key to long term campaign and larger marketing initiative success.
+In spite of having off-the-shelf solutions, BDOM has found allocating time and budget for running initial tests is key to long-term campaign and larger marketing initiative success.

 3. Is there a direct connection to the CRM from Google Ads?

 Is it one way or two way?
 Being able to send sales data back to Google Ads will make a much more efficient campaign over time.
-BDOM has found that where this exists the integration process is easier, and we are able to see a much more detailed view of what is happening from click to meeting to closed sale.
-Be sure to spend time familiarizing both your marketing team and the sales team with what the results say.
-Having your sales team understand the results goes a long way towards getting them to take online leads seriously as they allocate their limited time to what they view as the best prospects.
+BDOM has found that where this exists the integration process is easier, and we are able to see a much more detailed view of what’s happening from click to meeting to closed sale.
+Be sure to spend time familiarizing both your marketing team and sales team with what results say.
+Having your sales team understand results goes a long way towards getting them to take online leads seriously as they allocate limited time to what they view as the best prospects.

 4. Are the forms on your site native to the MAP/CRM or do they pre-date it?